 We can do this, you guys.

 This recipe is some kind of a cross between Vietnamese spring rolls and the summer rolls I get at my favorite sushi place.
-I couldn’t resist doing the zig-zag with the sauce over the top to give them the looks of sushi summer rolls, but they are, by definition, really similar to my favorite Vietnamese spring rolls.
+I couldn’t resist doing the zig-zag with the sauce over the top of these thai summer rolls to give them the looks of sushi summer rolls, but they are, by definition, really similar to my favorite Vietnamese spring rolls.

 MASHING>IT>UP.
 I make my own food rules around here.